- Quick Growing Guide

 If using a good potting soil, add it to your planting trays.
 Moisten it liberally with water, but don’t get it too wet – you don’t want any puddles forming in the medium.
 Be sure to check that the soil is wet all the way at the bottom with your fingers.
 You want 6-8 cups of it for a 10″x20″ tray.
 Trays don’t have to be full, they just need at least 1/2″ to 1″ of soil in them to provide root space.

 For vermiculite or coconut coir, use 6 cups for a 10×20″ tray.
 Make sure it’s at least 1/2″ deep.
 Spray water across the surface and spread it out.
 For vermiculite, use a quart of water.
-For coconut coir, just make sure that it is moist, but not soggy (coconut coir retains water very well).
+For

 Natural fiber growing mats should be cut to fit in your tray and should be moistened as indicated on their packaging.
 Most of these recommend a short soak in water to hydrate them, but they shouldn’t be too soggy or else they may begin to fall apart.